thegrumpys/odop/client/docs/Help/DesignTypes/Spring/alerts.md

 ## Over-design concern
 This design may be excessively conservative, its Factor of Safety at operating point 2 exceeds the maximum constraint.

 Suggest investigating a smaller wire diameter.
-One approach is to run Search with Wire_Dia in Free status.
+One approach is to run Search (menu Action : Search or Search button) with Wire_Dia in Free status.
 Later, select the nearest larger standard wire diameter.

 Alternatively, increase the FS_2 MAX constraint or disable that MAX constraint.